nickttng/nickttng/README.md

-Sup — I’m Nick Ng (pronounced ‘ing’) and my pronouns are he/him/his.
+Greetings Starbeing — I’m Nick Ng (pronounced ‘ing’) and my pronouns are he/him/his.
 If I could live in any city, it would be pre-Yahoo Geocities.

 This README is a work-in-progress, which I hope that it will be useful for anyone who collobrates with me.

-- 🔭  I’m currently at [18F](https://18f.gsa.gov/), working on [login.gov](https://login.gov)
-  - For work colleagues: I made a [worklog](https://docs.google.com/document/d/10EoxKMMKRKQA7y0WnyjFLJdGWz0XZKw3skW-Q1EFD-M/edit?usp=sharing)🔒
+- I work on [login.gov](https://login.gov), improving government digital identity experience for the American public
+  - Prevously a product design practice lead at [18F](https://18f.gsa.gov/)
-- 🌱  I’m currently thinking about
+- I’m currently thinking about
-  - Accessibility challenges and opportunities of biometrics
+  - Accessibility challenges and opportunities of biometrics and authenticators
-  - Open Location Code (OLC) and non-traditional residencies
+  - Experience of those with non-traditional residencies
-  - Solarpunk
   - Omurice, omurice, omurice 🍳🍚🔴

 In another dimension where software isn’t eating the world — career-wise, I would somehow find a way to have a dim sum teahouse / tempura bar in the spirit of [Midnight Diner: Tokyo Stories](https://www.youtube.com/watch?v=OCGDVHjPX0c).